insidious-src/CPPUAL/README.md

 **Latest Supported Standard: C++14**

 ### Why reinvent the wheel and replace the standard library and Qt? ###
-- The whole idea of the library is to implement everything as a host and compute devices for parallelism, deprecating OpenGL and DirectX completely.
+- The whole idea of the library is to implement everything as a host and compute devices for parallelism, deprecating OpenGL, DirectX, VA, OVD and OpenAL completely.

 ### Core ###